zhuchen96/fem_analysis_tool/README.md

 output of each step before moving on — each one prints its own progress and tells you which script to run next. `01` and `03` are the slow ones (reading every raw frame); the rest are quick.

+One easy-to-miss detail: `setup/config.py` has its own copy of `SPACING_XY` (micron per pixel), and so does `groups.py` at the repo root.
+If a new sequence was imaged at a different resolution, update it in **both** places — they're kept separate on purpose (you shouldn't need `setup/` at all if you already have the four generated files), but that means nothing will warn you if they drift apart.

 ## Troubleshooting